Load Local Document Java Using GroupDocs.Merger

 String filePath = "YOUR_DOCUMENT_DIRECTORY/sample.docx";

 Why?
-This path tells GroupDocs.Merger exactly which document you want to load and manipulate.
+This tells GroupDocs.Merger which file to open.

 Step 2: Create a Merger Object